tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04_realize.md

 ![codeblocks][setup11]
 ![codeblocks][setup12]
 ![codeblocks][setup13]

-## Setup Download & install Sqlite [issue 9]
-* Downloaded the executable from
-* Saved it to my local drive in "/c/local/sqlite"
-* Once it finished I need to add its directory to the PATH environment variable.
-Doing this allows me to execute the binary E.g. gcc.exe without havibg ti specifiy it's directory location.
-![codeblocks][setup7]
-![codeblocks][setup8]
-![codeblocks][setup9]
-![codeblocks][setup10]
-![codeblocks][setup11]

 ## Setup Download & install Sqlite [issue 13]
 * Downloaded the executable from
 * Saved it to my local drive in "/c/local/sqlite"
-* Once it finished I need to add its directory to the PATH environment variable.
-Doing this allows me to execute the binary E.g. gcc.exe without havibg ti specifiy it's directory location.
 ![sqlite][setup14]
 ![sqlite][setup15]
 ![sqlite][setup16]